 Where Should You Start?

-As you’ll see, I’ve included a LOT of different exercises and techniques below, some for the feet, some for the ankles, others for the calves.
+As you can see, I’ve included a LOT of different exercises and techniques above, some for the feet, some for the ankles, others for the calves.
 You may wonder where to start, and how to know where your particular issues lie.

-As we’ve just seen, the muscles and tendons and ligaments from the top of the calves all the way down to your toes are very interlinked, and can’t really be separated.
+As you saw earlier, the muscles and tendons and ligaments from the top of the calves all the way down to your toes are very interlinked, and can’t really be separated.